unoplatform/Uno.Samples/README.md

 An example of the Uno implementation of SkiaSharp creating a basic canvas with text.

 ### ToyCar
-A proof of concept of a car animation using the `TwoPaneView` control spanned accross dual screens (such as Neo or Duo dual screen devices for example).
+A proof of concept of a car animation using the `TwoPaneView` control spanned across dual screens (such as Neo or Duo dual-screen devices for example).
 Inspiration from Justin Liu's [demo app](https://twitter.com/justinxinliu/status/1281123335410049027).

 ### SQLite